kenchoong/solid-octo-fiesta/readme.md

 ```
 $ yarn start
 ```
+The result will be in terminal console

+Note: you can also modify the variable before running the function, search for keyword "Modify" in index.ts(entry point)

 About how it works
 Inside each task/index.ts, the implementation, will have the comment show how it works